mangopdf/mangopdf.github.io/_posts/2018-03-01-hacking-your-neighbours-wifi.md

 If you want to actually hack some Wi-Fi, try disconnecting and doing this to your own Wi-Fi.

 ### Step 1: Find the right Wi-Fi
-So in our 99.99999% theoretical scenario, you, your laptop, and a whole lotta hubris are within range of your neighbour's Wi-Fi router.
+So in our 99.99999% theoretical scenario, you and your laptop are within range of your neighbour's Wi-Fi router.
 You don't know the password, but you want to connect.
+Time to do some crimes.

 The first thing you'd do is take out your laptop and run [airodump-ng](https://google.com/q=aircrack-ng), a tool for precisely the job of hacking Wi-Fi.